aussio/notes-ai/plan.md

 - **Ask before committing**: Always confirm with user before running `git commit`
 - **Check off completed tasks**: Update plan.md checkboxes as features are completed
 - **Test immediately**: Run relevant tests after implementing new features
+- **Write comprehensive tests**: Every new feature should have corresponding tests
+- **Minimal mocking**: Use mocks sparingly and only when absolutely necessary
+- **Fix, don't mock**: When tests fail, fix the underlying issue rather than mocking it away

 ### Commit Guidelines